dmayes403/timesheet_walkthrough/unit-09/pt1-nested-components.md

 At this point you should be able to restart your serve and navigate to the `./analytics` route by clicking on the `Analytics` text on the top navbar.
 Once there, you should be able to click on each of the three different tabs and see the focus change from one tab to the other as you click different departments.

-## Populate Each MatTab
+## Use Selector of Nested Component

 We are making good progress so far having setup our basic `MatTabGroup`.
 Now we want to populate each `MatTab` with data depending on which department has been clicked.
-To help us display content, we will first add some static data to the `analytics-table.component.ts` file.
+To help us display content, we will first add two variables `employees` and `employeeData`. `employeeData` will be some static data that we will temporarily use in `analytics-table.component.ts` file.
 Above the `constructor`, add the following code.

 ```
+employees: Employee[] = [];
-employees: Employee[] = [
+employeeData: Employee[] = [
     {
         departmentId: '1',
         friday: 6,